neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

 * **Credential Key**: Authorization
 * **Credential Value** - the value needs to be the word Bearer followed by the actual token: Bearer bearer_token....===

-6. Click on the **Save** in the top of the dialog.
-The agent is now setu Now let's test it.
-Enter a query like "What risks does the database say that Microsoft face?
+6. Click **Save** at the top of the dialog.
+The agent is now set up.
+Test it by entering a query like "What risks does the database say that Microsoft face?"

-"

    We need to use "Microsoft" because it does an exact string match for the company name.

 You will see the agent ask you for approval to run the MCP request - click yes.
 Then you will see the MCP call in the context that it runs along with the results.
 Also try things like "What is the schema?"